 Research

-Other publications and ongoing research projects in this line of research engage with the global circulation of cultural genres, global networked coordination among cultural intermediaries, or the territorial and interpretative geographies of transnational cultural flows.
+Other publications and ongoing research projects in this area engage with the global circulation of cultural genres, globally networked coordination among cultural intermediaries, or the territorial and interpretative geographies of transnational cultural flows.

 Cultural Consumption and Inequality within a Global Context